-A study funded by Breast Cancer Now will explore if talazoparib (Talzenna) could be used to treat people with incurable metastatic breast cancer that has spread to the brain.
+A study funded by the charity Breast Cancer Now will explore if talazoparib (Talzenna) could be used to treat people with incurable metastatic breast cancer that has spread to the brain.

 There are limited treatment options for people with breast cancer that has spread to the brain and a lot of drugs are unable to reach these tumours because of the brain’s natural protection, meaning new treatment discoveries are urgently needed.